An Anfield farewell

 2003 – Ex-reds keeper Brad Friedel was voted into the PFA Team of the Year, having kept fifteen clean sheets in the League for Blackburn Rovers.

-1896 - We lost another Test Match, going down 2-0 at West Bromwich Albion’s Stoney Lane ground.
+1896 – John McKenna managed the reds for the final time as we lost another Test Match, going down 2-0 at West Bromwich Albion’s Stoney Lane ground.
 However, previous results were enough to ensure our promotion.

 1908 - We played our 500th League game, beating Bury 2-1 at Anfield in our final game of the season thanks to a Ronald Orr brace, with Billy Hibbert bagging one of his thirteen goals against the reds.
 We ended the season in eighth position.